Caucasus-Rosetta/Lingua-Corpus/README.md

 #### Due to copyright, the material can't be shared publicly.
 If you want access to the material, contact us via email: daniel.abzakh@gmail.com, 	kalle@hilsenbek.de

+#### Composition of a training corpus
+We can compose a specific training corpus and separate test files with the joined corpus script in the training directory:

+    usage: join_corpus.py [-h] [--dictionary] [--numerate] [--paraphrase]
+                          ll [ll ...] min_ratio max_ratio min_length max_words

+    Process the corpus with paraphrases and the dictionary

+    positional arguments:
+      ll            the lengths for dictionary lists
+      min_ratio     We only use translation with this minimum ratio max_ratio     We only use translation with this maximum ratio min_length    We only use translation with this minimum length max_words     We only use translation with this maximum words

+    optional arguments:
+      --dictionary  We use the dictionary as translation source --numerate    The dictionary list has a numeration --paraphrase  We paraphrase the filtered corpus

+For example `python3 join_corpus.py --dictionary --paraphrase 1 0.7 2.25 10 50` results in the commited `06-19-2020_corpus` with a minimum range of 10 letters, max 50 words, a min ratio of 0,7 and max ratio of 2.25.
+The paraphrases are based on the filtered, training copus and are joined with the plain dictionary.

 #### Multilingual sources:
 -	Braveheart - the Braveheart movie.
 -	Declaration of Human Rights.